tree3d/krita-thumbnail-docker-plugin/README.md

 - Open the plugin dock.
 - Select the folder that contains your .kra files.
 - Browse thumbnails (newest first) and click any thumbnail to open that file.

-## Development

-- The repository includes code to package and run the plugin in Docker for easier testing and distribution.
-- To develop locally without Docker, copy the plugin into Krita's Python plugin directory and restart Krita to load the plugin.